 Aside from the differentiation between vellus hair and terminal hair, there is a number of stem cells present in scalp.
 Those stem cells need to transition to “progenitor” stage before leading to hair growth.
 You can think about progenitor cells not entirely devoid of purpose unlike stem cells, but rather those which already leaning towards a target cell.
 Interestingly, in balding men, scientists observed the same amount of stem cells in the balding areas as in the non-balding areas, though in the non-balding areas there was a greater number of activated progenitor cells.
 This means that even in bald scalp there may be a potential to start growing hair again, although the sooner you address your hair loss the better and quicker results would be.

-While topic is common amongst balding males, there are plenty of instances of androgenic female pattern hair loss, especially linked to menopause or polycystic ovary syndrome, due to changes in hormonal balance and increase in production of androgens.
-The process of hair follicle going back to vellus hair before completely dying applies to all genders.
+While this topic is common amongst balding males, there are plenty of instances of androgenic female pattern hair loss, especially linked to menopause or polycystic ovary syndrome, due to changes in hormonal balance and an increase in production of androgens in females.
+The process where hair follicle goes back to vellus hair applies to all genders.

-While balanced, nutrient-rich diet, right supplements and exercise are paramount in achieving hair growth – stimulation of blood flow in scalp is key.
-It isn’t as easy as popping pills and spraying minoxidil on your hair roots, blood flow stimulation of scalp is one of the most promising sustainable solutions for improved hair growth, re-growth and reduction of hair loss.
-Some techniques include, scalp massages, derma-rolling or micro needling.
-Scalp treatments like The Hair Fuel stimulates the blood flow to the hair follicles, and delivers its own nutrients directly to your scalp.
+While balanced, nutrient-rich & anti-inflammatory diet, right supplements and exercise are paramount in achieving hair growth – stimulation of blood flow in scalp is key.
+Regrowing hair isn’t as easy as popping pills and occasionally spraying minoxidil on your hair roots, blood flow stimulation of scalp is one of the most promising sustainable solutions for improved hair growth, re-growth and reduction of hair loss.

-Hair thinning and hair loss treatments are the most efficient in early stages of hair loss – when you just start noticing hair thinning and some smaller, often transparent vellus hair taking its place.
-It is much harder to revive dead hair follicles and stimulate the formation of correct hair progenitor cells in the scalp – once your hair is already in the vellus stage.
+Hair thinning and hair loss treatments have much greater success when performed in the early stages of hair loss – when you just start noticing hair thinning.
+It becomes much harder to revive dead hair follicles and stimulate the formation of correct hair progenitor cells in the scalp – once your hair is already in the vellus stage.